Wednesday, September 14, 2011

 So much creativity . . . . .

-In Brisbane I would have to walk throughout the GOMA ensuring I witness each and every item carefully accumulated, to see anywhere near as much as I can see just walking down a suburban main street in Beijing.
+In Brisbane I would have to walk through GOMA ensuring I witness each and every item, to see anywhere near as much as I can see just walking down a suburban main street in Beijing.

 One of many Very large Paper Cuts behind glass under bridge.